Sending Books to Needy Libraries: Book Donation Programs

 - Nearly all types of books are accepted by the International Book Project, Inc. of Lexington, Kentucky

 - Nearly all types of paperback books only are accepted by the Prison Book Program of Quincy, Massachusetts.
-Also see their National Prisoner Resource List and their map and list of links to Other Books to Prisoners Programs.

 - Nearly all types of paperback books only are accepted by the Women's Prison Book Project of Minneapolis, Minnesota.
 There are also Books to Prisoners programs in other cities, including the Chicago Books to Women in Prison.